The Historic Metcalf Franklin Farm

 Where it all began....

-In the 1990s, the Franklin Brothers sold 63 of their beautiful 65 acre farm to the Town of Cumberland, but kept 2 acres and the family home to live and work for the remainder of their days.
-In 2005, William "Rhodey" Franklin, the last owner of this farm, passed away and left those 2 acres to his nephew.
-While this piece of property was sought after for new development, Mr. Franklin's nephew had a longer lasting idea.
-Prompted by grass root efforts from Cumberland Residents, Mr. Franklin's house and two acres was purchased by the Town of Cumberland returning the farm to its original size when it was first farmed in 1801.
-This not only saved an important piece of Cumberland's farming history, but also created the legacy known as "Franklin Farm".
+In the 1990s, the Franklin brothers sold 63 of their picturesque 65-acre farm to the Town of Cumberland, retaining just 2 acres and the family home where they continued to live and work.
+When William “Rhodey” Franklin—the last family member to own the farm—passed away in 2005, he left those 2 acres to his nephew.
+Though developers expressed interest in the land, his nephew chose a more meaningful path.
+Inspired by grassroots efforts from local residents, the Town of Cumberland purchased the remaining 2 acres and the farmhouse, restoring the farm to its original size when it was first cultivated in 1801.
+This decision not only preserved a vital piece of Cumberland’s agricultural history, but also established the legacy we now know as Franklin Farm.

 I want to become a Member of the Historic Metcalf Franklin Farm Preservation Association